GuOrg/Gu.Persist/README.md

 - XmlRepository is a baseclass for managing xml files.
 - BinaryRepository is a baseclass for managing binary files.
 - JsonRepository is a baseclass for managing json files.
-- AutoSaver is a baseclass for saving files on changes.

 Features:
 - T Clone<T>(T item); deep clone by serializing and then deserializing an instance.